syncfusion-content/asp.netwebforms-docs/aspnet/CircularGauge/Sub-Gauges.md

 # Sub Gauges

 A Circular Gauge containing another circular gauge is said to be Sub Gauges.
-Inorder to make  a sample like watch that has second gauge, minute gauge and hour gauge, sub gauges are used.
+In order to make  a sample like watch that has second gauge, minute gauge and hour gauge, sub gauges are used.

 ## Adding Sub Gauges